-Open Babel reads all three records even in strict mode, though that odd "Qq" atom causes it to print a warning message.
-(It is hard for chemfp to capture that warning message, so I don't.)
-Interestingly, it turns that atom into a "" atom, with atomic number 0.
+Open Babel reads all three records even in strict mode.
+Interestingly, Open Babel turns the 'Qq' atom into a "" atom, with atomic number 0.
 To double check, I'll read the list of molecules, then write them all out as SMILES: